digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 | -- | -- | -- | -- | -- | -- |
 | **`05`** | **`06`** | **`07`** | **`08`** | **`09`** | **`10`** |

-> each of the following plugs are the same as above, but with some variation to active pins and latching {: .block-note}
+> Each of the following plugs are the same as above, but with some variation to active pins and latching {: .block-note}

-> other buttons apart from those listed below are available, but these are not included due to limited resources {: .block-note}
+> Other buttons apart from those listed below are available, but these are not included due to limited resources {: .block-note}

 ### Specifics - TCS button